 Blue Oyster mushroom kits are the easiest of all of our Grow Your Own kits.
 They are very reliable producers and tend to yield large flushes of mushrooms.
 They are also the easiest kit to get subsequent fruitings and should reliably produce a second flush or more of mushrooms.

-Cooking: Blue Oyster mushrooms have been the staple edible mushroom at North Spore since we first started growing mushrooms.
+Check out this Savory Mushroom Tart we made using Blue Oyster mushrooms!
+Blue Oyster mushrooms have been the staple edible mushroom at North Spore since we first started growing mushrooms.
 The classic North Spore recipe is to chop the Blue Oyster mushrooms and sauté them in a heavy pan on medium heat with butter, garlic, and loads of fresh thyme and rosemary (or whatever other herbs you happen to have on hand!).
 Cook until the mushrooms have released their liquid, then continue cooking until that liquid has cooked off and the mushrooms begin to brown.
 This can take from 20-30 minutes.
 Deglaze your pan with a splash of white wine, reduce once more, and finish with a touch of heavy cream.
 Season generously with salt.

 1) Inside this box is an amended sawdust block that has been completely colonized by mushroom mycelium.
 Open the front of your kit along the perforated line and dispose of the remaining cardboard.

 2) Slice an 'X' into the plastic underneath with a sharp knife or scissors.

 3) Fill the sprayer included in your kit with tap water and spritz the plastic where you sliced your 'X' shape.
 Spritz your kit at least twice daily - more if you're in a particularly dry climate.
 (If your mushrooms start to grow but dry up and die, your growing conditions may be too dry and you should make a humidity tent!
 See instructions below).